How to Do a Keyword Gap Analysis

 How to do a keyword gap analysis

-You don’t need to be an SEO master to do a keyword gap analysis, but having a professional on your side is always helpful when it comes to interpreting results and creating a list of keywords.
+You don’t need to be an SEO master to do a keyword gap analysis.
+However, having a professional on your side is always helpful to interpret results and create a list of target keywords.
 Here’s how we do it at Tuff.

 1. Identify competitors